-The Project has identified six outcomes, all considered essential to create stronger communities and more resilient families and young people within the Halls Creek Shire and to dramatically reduce the number of local young people engaged in the criminal justice system; namely –
+The project has identified six outcomes, all considered essential to creating stronger communities; more resilient families and young people within the Halls Creek Shire and to dramatically reduce the number of local young people engaged in the criminal justice system; namely –

 - Localising solutions and opportunities that address the underlying causes of offending and other social and employment challenges.